AloisSeckar/InfiniTimeline/README.md

   getTotal(): number,
-  // fetch a next batch of items get(startIndex: number, chunkSize: number): InfiniTimelineItem[] }
+  // fetch a next batch of items get(startIndex: number, chunkSize: number): InfiniTimelineItem[]
+  // set to `true`to notifiy timeline about changes
+  // NOTE: supplier must be decalared as Ref<InfiniTimelineSupplier> (check `Dynamic loading` for more info) changes?: boolean
+}
 ```
 This concept of "lazy" requires extra effort, but it may help reducing site traffic as the data are only loaded when really needed and required by the user.